dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 ### 5. Deploy!

-Now, we're ready to deploy your application to DBOS Cloud!
+Now, you're ready to deploy to DBOS Cloud!
 First, register your application by running this command, using your database instance name from the last step:

 ```
 npx dbos-cloud app register -d <database-instance-name>